wavemotion-dave/SugarDS/readme.md

 * Imperial Mahjongg does not run.
 Cause is likely inaccurate CRTC emulation.
 * Sugar City has graphical glitches top/sides.
 You can position and stretch the screen to largely push these off the LCD so they aren't as distracting.
 Cause is likely inaccurate CRTC emulation.
 * Out of This World has graphical glitches and frame sync issues.
 Likely inaccurate CRTC emulation.
+* Chips Challenge has graphical glitches.
+Likely inaccurate CRTC emulation.
 * Turrican 128K works fine with the two disk version but the single disk 'PARADOS' version won't load.
+* SymbOS will run but you should prefer to use the 512K .CPR which contains the full Operating System and doesn't have quirky load issues due to FDC emulation inaccuracies.

 Version History :
 -----------------------
+Version 1.4a - ??-Nov-2025 by wavemotion-dave
+* DSi now had a full 1024K of extra CPC emulated RAM that does not interfere with the Disk/ROM memory area.
+DS-Lite still only has 512K of expanded CPC RAM.
+* Added DIAGONALS as a d-pad option in configuration.
+* Improved disk swap so the 'ready' signal is delayed a bit which seems to improve Infocom games when swapping in/out the save disk.

 Version 1.4 - 19-Nov-2025 by wavemotion-dave
 * DSi now double-buffers LCD rendering for smoother performance and syncs to true 50Hz refresh.
 * Added Favorites system - use SELECT when loading games to toggle between like/love.